dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

   * java `ReadWriteLock` with Non-fair mode use this design pattern
 * Writer preference:
   * similar concept as first one, but now writes has priority
-  * the code is similar with 4 locks, where all writes write first then readers can read
+  * the code is similar with 4 locks, where all writes should write first then readers can read
   * may lead to reader starvation, because writes always have the priority
 * Fair preference (no thread shall be allowed to starve):
   * both readers and writes access the resource fair